eocdb/ocdb-docs/docs/source/ocdb-api-cli.md

 ```bash
 ocdb-cli sbm upload "<affiliation>/<experiment>/<cruise>" <data files list> -s <submission label> -ap -d <document files list>
 ```

+&lt;data files list&gt; correspond to a list of comma separated full paths of measurement files.

+&lt;document files list&gt; correspond to a list of comma separated full paths of document files.

 -ap should be set **only** to allow data be available for the general public

 python: